 Groundwater contour maps were prepared for both groundwater elevation and depth to water for the following periods and are described below: Spring 2018, Fall 2017, Spring 2017, Spring 2015, and Fall 2014.
-These years were selected for contours to provide analysis of current conditions, and to identify conditions near January 1, 2015, which is a key date in Sustainable Groundwater Management Act (SGMA) legislation.
+These years were selected for contours to provide analysis of current conditions, and to identify conditions near January 1, 2015, the date whenthe Sustainable Groundwater Management Act (SGMA) came into effect.